Local Brew is a handy iOS app to help you quickly find your favourite microbrewery in your favourite city.

-Probably the biggest challenge we faced developing Local Brew was coordinating the handoff between Core Location and the API calls to the BreweryDB database.
+Probably the biggest challenge developing Local Brew was coordinating the handoff between Core Location and the API calls to the BreweryDB database.

-When the app launches, we request access to the user’s location.
-Once access is granted, we call Core Location to ascertain the user’s geographic location and then use that information (city name, state name, and country) to make a call to the BreweryDB database to create a list of breweries close to the user.
+When the app launches, it requests access to the user’s location.
+Once access is granted, it calls Core Location to learn the user’s geographic location and then use that information (city name, state name, and country) to make a call to the BreweryDB database to create a list of breweries close to the user.

-We had some small problems.
-We did not know that Core Location keeps calibrating and refining the user’s location and this was causing multiple calls to the BreweryDB database.
+Core Location keeps calibrating and refining the user’s location and during development this caused multiple calls to the BreweryDB database.

-We also experienced significant issues.
-We had problems coordinating the timing of the collection of the user information and making the API call.
-The app frequently crashed during development until we sorted that out.
+There were development problems coordinating the timing of the collection of the user information and making the API call.
+The app often crashed during development until I isolated and sorted out the issue.

-Now that the bootcamp is behind me and the Local Brew is on the App Store, I have had time to reflect on the project and note “lessons learned” while building the app.
+Now that the app is behind me and Local Brew is on the App Store, here are several lessons learned from building the app.